Child Therapy for Anxiety

 Anxiety Treatment Will Help Parents:

 Parent and family counseling sessions will give you resources and tools to help your child take control of the anxiety.
-You will be given phrases to use for those times when you just don't know what to say.
-You will be supported and provided all the tools you need to help your child in all the ways you want to.
+Your child's therapist will give you phrases to use for those times when you just don't know what to say.
+As a parent, you will be supported and provided all the tools you need to help your child in all the ways you want to.
 Parent counseling sessions and anxiety treatment for your child can help your home become a peaceful, happy place again.

 Your Child will Benefit from Child Therapy for Anxiety at our office if your child has: